VincentXWD/MIP-Toolkit/README.md

 - convert NifTi to dicom series
 - convert dicom to NifTi
 - convert dicom series to NifTi
-- convert nitifs to image series
+- convert NifTi to image series
 - convert dicom to image series

 I don't have too much time to maintain this lib in these few days because of my graduate design.
 If you want to help me complete this library.
 I'll thank you very much.
 Don't hesitate to pull request.